 To be eligible for investment, sovereign issuers must meet the minimum standard of the Investment Managers' ESG Sovereign Assessment.
 Furthermore, all investments that are selected as part of the Investment Manager's ESG analysis must follow good governance practices and not be excluded by the Investment Manager's ESG Baseline Exclusions Policy.
 It may however not be possible to perform ESG analysis on cash, derivatives and other third-party collective investment schemes.

-The Investment Manager actively engages with issuers with the aim of positively influencing behaviour and helping to create competitive returns.
+The Investment Manager actively engages with issuers with the are not provided by influencing beging to create aim of positively influencing behaviour and helping to create competitive returns.
 The Investment Manager integrates qualitative and quantitative data on adverse sustainability impacts into its investment processes.